Is a VPN Actually Worth It in 2026? An Honest Answer

 It depends on one question: do any of the three valid reasons above apply to you?

-What you shouldn't do is buy a VPN because a YouTuber screamed at you about hackers.
-Buy one if the actual use cases match your actual life.
+What you shouldn't do is buy a VPN because a YouTuber screamed about hackers in a sponsorship segment.
+Buy one if the actual reasons match your actual situation.
+The use cases are real.
+The marketing is just very loud about the wrong ones.

 If you value hiding from mass corporate surveillance and absolutely need to rapidly bypass outdated geographical movie blocks, $3 a month is the highest Return on Investment in modern computing history.
 Period.